rcristea/rcristea/readme.md

 <div align="center">

 ## About
 Hello, my name is Ruben.
-I am a software egineer for a <a href="https://carcareers.com" style="color:#EA80FC">startup</a> and work part time as a tech lead for a <a href="https://imperia.supply" style="color:#EA80FC">fasion company</a>.
+I am a software engineer for a <a href="https://carcareers.com" style="color:#EA80FC">startup</a> and work part time as a tech lead for a <a href="https://imperia.supply" style="color:#EA80FC">fasion company</a>.
 I love to work on all types of projects.
 If there is anything you want to work on with me let me know!

 -------------------